moshix/BITNETServices/README.md

 Run this program in a service machine called RELAY on your z/VM, VM/ESA or VM/SP machine with NJE connections and anybody can logon to your chat.
 Keep it runnign and disconnect the terminal from the VM

+Commands supported by RELAY EXEC:

+/HELP
+/WHO
+/STATS
+/SYSTEM
+/DM
+/SHUTDOWN
+/ROOM
+/SHOUT

 REXX VERSION INSTALLATION
 -------------------------

 This program runs on z/VM, VM/ESA 2.x and VM/SP6.

-Upload RELAY EXEC to a VM account named RELAY with permissions G.
+1. Upload RELAY EXEC to a VM account named RELAY with permissions G.

-configure the first few environemnt-specific variables at the top of the program.
+2. configure the first few environemnt-specific variables at the top of the program.
+Most important are NJE node name, time zone and sysop name

+3. for VM/ESA and up configure the compatibility variable to 2 .For VM/SP6, use compatibility=1

+4. Give your RELAY virtual machine the necessary class to enable it to issue this command: defaults set tell msgcmd msgnoh

+5 Make sure your RSCS CONFIG has class B and the option MSGNOH enabled

-start with "RELAY" and disconnect the terminal
+6. start with "RELAY" and disconnect the terminal

 shut it down remotely with the password you configured in the environment-specific variables.